chrisvfritz/rails-javascript-integrations/README.md

 This version uses the Rails asset pipeline, plain ES5 JavaScript, the jQuery that ships with Rails, and Vue.js to make componentization much simpler.

+## Setup

+Less than 1 minute using [vuejs-templates/simple](https://github.com/vuejs-templates/simple) as a reference.

 ## Usage

 Just launch Rails normally: